Toyota Corolla (E30): Europe

 In Europe, the third generation Corolla was offered in the same body styles as in the US.
-All the sedans and wagons, along with the Hardtop coupé, were only offered with the 1.2-liter 3K, while the Liftback occasionally had the bigger 2T engine.
+All the sedans and wagons, along with the Hardtop coupé, were only offered with the 1.2-litre 3K, while the Liftback occasionally had the bigger 2T engine.
 The preceding 20-series Corolla continued to be available for as much as two years as a cheaper alternative, only with the two-door sedan body.
-A small facelift for the 1977 model year saw a redesigned dashboard and additional trim colors for the interior, and a new grille with small twin horizontal steel beams across it.
+A small facelift for the 1977 model year saw a redesigned dashboard and additional trim colours for the interior, and a new grille with small twin horizontal steel beams across it.
 For the 1979 model year, the last year of the E30 in Europe, the sedan's exterior trim was redesigned for the Deluxe model option with new tail lights (without the plastic chromed surrounds) and another new grille.

 Australia

 The Corolla was manufactured in Australia at AMI-Toyota's Port Melbourne production facility.
 It was a popular car on the Australian market and most body styles available elsewhere were utilized.
 All variants originally came with Toyota's 1166 cc 3K-C engine, which was replaced by the 1290 cc 4K-C engine for the update released in November 1978.

 Originally released in the SE trim, a luxury CS model was later released in February 1976.
 The CS featured carpeting, a clock, and reclining cloth seats.
 From July 1976, government regulated anti-pollution rules resulted in a loss of power for the further curtailed the 1166 cc 3K-C engine.

 The first facelifted version of the Corolla in Australia was released in November 1978.
 Among the changes were a new grille and dashboard, along with revised interior trim.
 The previous 3K-C engine was superseded by the locally built 4K-C. At the same time, an entry-level SE version of the wagon was made available, with a range-topping XX coupé released in October 1979.

-Due to the expenditure of manufacturing of the car in Australia, the production continued for several years after it was replaced by the next generation model everywhere else, although the K70 Corolla Liftback was sold alongside as the Toyota T-18.
-A second facelift was released in July 1980, giving the car a new squared-off grille and rectangular headlamps, however it could not conceal the car's dated styling.
+Due to the expenditure of manufacturing of the car in Australia, the production continued for several years after it was replaced by the next generation model everywhere else, although the TE72 Corolla Liftback was sold alongside as the Toyota T-18.
+A second facelift was released in July 1980, giving the car a new squared-off grille and rectangular headlamps, along with different tail lights on both sedan and hardtop; however it could not conceal the car's dated styling.
 This facelift coincided with minor interior trim changes, new seats, revised suspension settings, and a five-speed manual option.
 Production continued until July 1981, when the already aged fourth-generation E70 range replaced it.